botlaram/docs/docs/linux.md

 |groupmod                                        | Modify a group
 |finger                                          | Display information about users on the system
 |last                                            | Display information about recent logins

-history — Display command history echo — Print a message to the terminal printf — Format and print data lshw — Displays hardware information lspci — Displays information about PCI buses and devices. lsusb — Displays information about USB buses and devices. hwinfo — Displays detailed hardware information. free — Displays memory usage. vmstat — Displays system memory, processor, and I/O statistics. iostat — Displays CPU and disk I/O statistics. uptime — Displays system uptime and load averages. journalctl — Displays the system journal. dmesg — Displays the kernel ring buffer. crontab — Schedules recurring tasks. at — Schedules a one-time task. service — Manages system services. systemctl — Controls system services in systemd-based distributions. traceroute — Traces the network path to a remote host. bzip2 — Compresses files using the bzip2 algorithm. unzip — Extracts files from a ZIP archive. tee — Redirect output to multiple files chroot — Change the root directory for a process ps aux — Display information about all running processes less — Display file contents in a paginated format more — Display file contents one page at a time ln — Create links between files realpath — Print the resolved absolute path of a file watch — Execute a command periodically and display the output cal — Display a calendar tar -xzvf — Extract files from a compressed archive tar -czvf — Create a compressed archive whereis — Locate the binary, source, and manual page files for a command locate — Find files by name which — Display the full path to an executable
+|Display command history                         | history
+| Print a message to the terminal                | echo
+| Format and print data                          | printf
+|  Displays hardware information                 | lshw
+| Displays information about PCI buses and devices.  | lspci
+| Displays information about USB buses and devices.  | lsusb
+| Displays detailed hardware information.        | hwinfo
+| Displays memory usage.                         | free
+| Displays system memory, processor, and I/O statistics.  | vmstat
+| Displays CPU and disk I/O statistics.          | iostat
+| Displays system uptime and load averages.      | uptime
+| Displays the system journal.                   | journalctl
+| Displays the kernel ring buffer.               | dmesg
+| Schedules recurring tasks.                     | crontab
+| Schedules a one-time task.                     | at
+| Manages system services.                       | service
+| Controls system services in systemd-based distributions.  | systemctl
+| Traces the network path to a remote host.      | traceroute
+| Compresses files using the bzip2 algorithm.    | bzip2
+| Extracts files from a ZIP archive.             | unzip
+| Redirect output to multiple files              | tee
+| Change the root directory for a process        | chroot
+| Display information about all running processes  | ps aux
+| Display file contents in a paginated format    | less
+| Display file contents one page at a time       | more
+| Create links between files                     | ln
+| Print the resolved absolute path of a file     | realpath
+| Execute a command periodically and display the output  | watch
+| Display a calendar                             | cal
+| Extract files from a compressed archive        | tar -xzvf
+| Create a compressed archive                    | tar -czvf
+| Locate the binary, source, and manual page files for a command  | whereis
+| Find files by name                             | locate
+| Display the full path to an executable         | which